NSLDS Student Access (pdf version)

 - Consolidate your defaulted loans.
-You will need to contact the Direct Loan Consolidation Center to see if your defaulted student loans can be consolidated.
+Contact the Student Loan Support Center toll free at 1-800-557-7394 to ask questions about consolidating your loans before you apply for a Direct Consolidation Loan.
 Once your loans are consolidated, you will receive a Loan Summary sheet that must be forwarded to the Office of Financial Aid.

 - Rehabilitate your loans through your loan servicer's loan rehabilitation program.
 Advantages of rehabilitation include: